-- changed the budget for activities;

-hired more staff;

-developed implementation tools;

-purchased technical equipment for implementation, monitoring or enforcement.
+- developed implementation tools; purchased technical equipment for implementation, monitoring or enforcement.

-2.2.2a Have any of the following activities been undertak covered in this report to enhance the effectiveness implementation at the national level?
+2.2.2a covered in this report to enhance the effectiveness of CITES

+implementation at the national level?
 Tick if applicable

-Hiring of more staff
+Hiring of more staff \boxtimes

-Development of implementation tools
+Development of implementation tools \boxtimes

-Purchase of technical equipment for implementati П
+Purchase of technical equipment for in nplementati on, monitoring g or enforcemen t 🖂

-Other (please specify): , ,
+Other (please specify):

-2.2.2b During the period covered in this report, was the budget for your: Increased Stable Decreased
+2.2.2b During the period covered in this repor budget for your: t, was the Increased Stable Decreased

 Management Authority(ies) \boxtimes

 Scientific Authority(ies) \boxtimes

 Enforcement authorities \boxtimes

-2.2.2c Have you been able to use international development funding assistance to increase the level of implementation of your Yes No Not applicable
+2.2.2c Have you been able to use internation development funding assistance to inclevel of implementation of your Yes No Not applicable

 Management Authority(ies)? \boxtimes

 Scientific Authority(ies)? \boxtimes

 Enforcement authorities? \boxtimes

-2.2.2d What is the respective level of priority for enhancing the effectiveness of CITES implementation at the national level through the following activities?
+2.2.2d What is the respective level of priority the national level through the following ng the effectiv eness of CITES implementation at

 Activity High Medium Low Not a Priority

 Hiring of more staff \boxtimes

 Development of implementation tools \boxtimes

 Purchase of new technical equipment for implementation, monitoring or enforcement \boxtimes

-e-permitting
+e-permitting \boxtimes

 Other (please specify):

-2.2.2e Do you have a operational system (e.g electronic database) for managing ļ.
-Yes Under development No
+2.2.2e Do you have a operational system (e.g. electronic database) for managing Yes Under development No

 Species information \boxtimes

 Trade information \boxtimes

 Non-detriment findings \boxtimes